Martres-Tolosane: The legend of Saint Vidian

 The patron saint of the town is Saint Vidian.
-According to the local legend he was a knight of Charlemange who led an army that defeated the invading Saracens in a battle outside Angonia but was wounded and, when bathing his wounds after the battle, was surprised and killed by an enemy detachment.
+According to the local legend he was a knight of Charlemagne who led an army that defeated the invading Saracens in a battle outside Angonia but was wounded and, when bathing his wounds after the battle, was surprised and killed by an enemy detachment.
 This is celebrated every year in Martres-Tolosane with a festival combining religious elements with a re-enactment of the battle.

 The historicity of the legend is questionable.
 By the time of Charlemagne, the Muslim forces had been driven from France and there is no evidence they were previously near Martres-Tolosane.
 The tale of Saint Vidian, essentially unknown outside the local region, is remarkably similar to the story of the Chevalier Vivien in the Geste de Garin de Monglane song cycle, which dates back to the early 12th century at least and is set in the region around Arles.
 Research has dated the local legend to around 1764.